Abraham Lincoln and the Emancipation Proclamation

 Questions for discussing this fast-paced nonfiction thriller that gives a day-by-day account of the wild chase to find the assassin John Wilkes Booth and his accomplices.
 It shows readers Abraham Lincoln the man, the father, the husband, the friend — and how his death impacted the nation.

-Using the picture book Abe Lincoln Remembers, students will gain insight into the life and times of Abraham Lincoln, one of the United States' greatest Presidents.
+Abe Lincoln Remembers will provide insight into the life of Abraham Lincoln, one of the greatest U.S. Presidents.

 Add action and relevancy to curricular themes like Abraham Lincoln and the Civil War with these three Reader's Theater scripts.